Sparse Continuation-Based Eigenvalue Tracking for Power System DDAEs: Eigenvalue tracking

 \section{Eigenvalue tracking}

 This section presents a continuation-based approach for tracking the eigenvalues of power systems with time delays.
-The method is first introduced for the case of a single delayed variable, then generalized to systems with multiple delays, and finally extended to allow the delay magnitude itself to vary as the continuation parameter.
+The method is first introduced for the case of a single delayed variable, then generalized to systems with multiple delays, and extended to allow the delay magnitude itself to vary as the continuation parameter.
+Handling stochastic, time-varying communication delays is also duly discussed.